vierstralab/gtex-pipeline/qtl/README.md

 The following input files are needed:

 * VCF file with genotype information.
 Must be bgzip compressed and indexed with tabix.
 * Expression tables in GCT format.
-Two tables are needed: read counts and normalized (FPKM or TPM).
+Two tables are needed: read counts and normalized (TPM).
 * Gene annotation in GTF format.
+Must be correctly sorted.

 ## Running the pipeline
 Additional [documentation](http://gtexportal.org/home/documentationPage#staticTextAnalysisMethods) and details about parameter choices are provided on the [GTEx Portal](gtexportal.org).

 This pipeline requires gene-level expression data.
 A collapsed reference GTF can be generated for this purpose using the [`collapse_annotation.py`](https://github.com/broadinstitute/gtex-pipeline/blob/master/gene_model/collapse_annotation.py) script available in the [gene model](https://github.com/broadinstitute/gtex-pipeline/tree/master/gene_model) directory.
 In the code below, it is assumed that `${annotation_gtf}` was generated using this script.
+For .gtf-files, where features in the last columns are separated with ';' and values are linked to keys with '=' use  [`collapse_annotation_altius.py`] for the preprocessing step instead.

 #### 1) Generate normalized expression in BED format
 The expression data are normalized as follows: